anrago32/synthesizer/README.md

 ## Pulse Audio

-Audio for this project is manages using the pulse-simple Haskell library.
+Audio for this project is managed using the pulse-simple Haskell library.